Privacy Policy

 The library also uses Google Analytics to collect information about visitors to library websites.
 In most cases, the information collected contains your country, the technology you used, the pages accessed, and the length of your session.
 In some cases, your IP address is collected.

 Your patron account includes your name, address, phone, email, eID, barcode, and university affiliation, as well as a record of fines you have incurred and/or paid.
-The record of items you have checked out of the library is maintained only while you have the items checked out or if you have fines associated with them.
-Otherwise, the borrowing history is purged immediately from your account after you return the materials; the item’s record, however, retains the ID of the most recent borrower.
-After your departure from the university, your patron account becomes inactive and is kept on file for four months.
-After four months, your library patron account is deleted.
+With the exception of equipment loans, the record of items you have checked out of the library is maintained until those items are returned.
+Equipment loan data is kept for a maximum of 30 days or until 1 subsequent checkout, whichever comes first.
+After your departure from the university, if there are no outstanding loans or fines associated with your account, your library account becomes inactive and is deleted within two years.

 The equipment reservation form on the Libraries website records patron name, eID, and requested item via an email to the Equipment Manager, which is stored perpetually.